Puppy training 101: Expert tips to help you raise a happy, well-mannered dog

 “I get calls asking about training before people even bring the puppy home,” she says.

 “Slow down.
 Take a week or so to let the puppy get acclimated to you and your home before you start taking them out.
-Give yourselves at least a week to bond.”
+Giving yourselves at least a week to bond is a minimally intrusive way to set your relationship up for success.”

 Nelson agrees.
 “It’s important to remember that you’ll both be getting used to each other — and your new routine — for several weeks to several months.”